 Speak with a St. Petersburg Criminal Defense Attorney

 In 1999, Governor Bush signed into law the 10-20-LIFE bill.
 The law requires

 a minimum 10-year sentence for crimes committed with a gun, a 20-year

-to life if the bullet fired causes death or injury.
+to life if the bullet fired caused death or injury.
+The

 legislation enacted to implement the Governor's proposal provided mandatory sentences

 for felons convicted of crimes in which they used a gun.